Certified Source Blog

 Step 1: Clearly Set Out and Define the Job

 Many employers fail to adequately define the skills and knowledge required for an open position.
-It is important to list expected duties and qualifications in detail.
+It is important to list the expected duties and qualifications in detail.
 Make a list of hard skills necessary for the position and additional soft skills for an ideal candidate.
 Applications from the unqualified slow down the hiring process.
 Be explicit in your requirements to weed out those applications.

 Step 2: Be Proactive